lykskai/HodgkinAvatar/README.md

 venv\Scripts\activate.bat  # On Windows (CMD)
 ```

-3) Install dependencies!
+3) Install dependencies
 ```
 pip3 install -r requirements.txt # You may need only pip not pip3, depending on your software.
 ```

-## Finally, running the code!
-This will be under the nice_gui directory
+## Finally, running the code.
+This will be under the nice_gui directory.
 ```
 python3 dorothy_gui.py
 # and then open http://localhost:8080/ for the local server.